 Gay Bars In Seattle

-Diesel – A no-frills gay bar for bears, bikers, buddies, bubbas, blue collars and badasses known for its welcoming bartenders, strong drinks, a long happy hour.
+- Diesel – A no-frills gay bar for bears, bikers, buddies, bubbas, blue collars, and badasses known for its welcoming bartenders, strong drinks, and a long happy hour.
 Especially busy on Taco Tuesday’s.

-Seattle Eagle – A classic leather bar that will be familiar to anyone who has been to another Eagle bar around the world.
-Dark, dingy and ever-so-seedy, the Seattle Eagle is exactly what its clientele want: a place to make easy connections amongst men like in the past.
+- Seattle Eagle – A classic leather bar that will be familiar to anyone who has been to another Eagle bar around the world.
+Dark, dingy, and ever-so-seedy, the Seattle Eagle is exactly what its clientele wants: a place to make easy connections amongst men like in the past.
 Cheap drink specials and hot music also help.

 Gay Nightclubs In Seattle